 The deadlines for the half term are always given at the bottom of the menu and are always on a Monday.

+Children will have a list of 10 spellings they must learn where they will be tested on a Tuesday.
+These will practice the year 5 spelling rules set out in the National Curriculum.
 Please help and encourage your child to learn their spellings as this is so important for their writing!

 Children will also be tested on the Year 3, 4 and 5 spellings words from the National Curriculum word bank once every half term.
 Children will be sent home their scores and which words they got correct and incorrect.
-Please ensure your child is always practising these words too so as they can improve their scores each half term!
+Please ensure your child is always practising these words too, so as they can improve their scores each half term!

 Physical Education (PE)